 Chiropractors commonly use three basic approaches for patients with scoliosis.
 These treatments are non-invasive and non-addictive methods in managing it.

 Chiropractic adjustments with no brace

 Scoliosis curves vary in their degree of curving.
-Adolescents experiencing small and functional spinal curvature (around 10-20 degrees) can be treated with chiropractic adjustments alone.
+Adolescents experiencing small and functional spinal curvature (around 10-20 degrees) can be treated with chiropractic adjustments alone and rehab.

 Brace-less chiropractic approach

 Scoliosis can be treated without a brace.
 This approach is focused more on exercise and traction.
 It is more effective in patients who are inching towards the end of growth or past the peak adolescent growth spurt.
 These factors play a part in the treatment’s success: